Skip to main content

 How does Sermorelin differ from native GHRH?

-Sermorelin is a synthetic 29-amino acid peptide representing the biologically active fragment of human GHRH.
-The sequence corresponds to GHRH(1-29) with acetic acid modification—Tyr-Ala-Asp-Ala-Ile-Phe-Thr-Asn-Ser-Tyr-Arg-Lys-Val-Leu-Gly-Gln-Leu-Ser-Ala-Arg-Lys-Leu-Leu-Gln-Asp-Ile-Met-Ser-Arg-NH2.
-Published studies establish molecular weight of 3357.9 g/mol for the acetate salt (PMID: 8421207).
-The peptide is identical to the first 29 amino acids of native GHRH(1-44)OH, which contains the full biological activity.
-Published structure-activity studies demonstrate that residues beyond position 29 in native GHRH contribute primarily to metabolic stability rather than receptor binding or activation.
-Sermorelin retains the native GHRH(1-29) sequence without modifications found in analogs like CJC-1295.
-Published receptor binding studies confirm that Sermorelin activates GHRH receptors through the same Gs-protein coupled mechanism as native GHRH, stimulating adenylate cyclase and increasing cAMP in pituitary cell cultures.
-The shorter sequence provides more rapid synthesis and potentially different metabolic handling compared to full-length GHRH.
+Sermorelin is a synthetic 29-amino acid peptide representing the biologically active N-terminal fragment of human GHRH.
+The sequence is GHRH(1-29): Tyr-Ala-Asp-Ala-Ile-Phe-Thr-Asn-Ser-Tyr-Arg-Lys-Val-Leu-Gly-Gln-Leu-Ser-Ala-Arg-Lys-Leu-Leu-Gln-Asp-Ile-Met-Ser-Arg-NH2, acetate salt form with molecular weight 3357.9 g/mol (PMID: 8421207).
+The structural relationship to native GHRH(1-44) is direct: Sermorelin is the first 29 residues of the full-length peptide.
+Published structure-activity studies demonstrate that residues beyond position 29 in native GHRH contribute primarily to metabolic stability rather than receptor binding or activation efficacy — the biological activity resides in the N-terminal fragment.
+Sermorelin retains the native sequence without the stability-enhancing substitutions found in analogs like CJC-1295.
+As a result, it has a shorter effective half-life in tissue environments but maintains exact native receptor pharmacology.
+Published receptor binding studies confirm that Sermorelin activates GHRH receptors through the same Gs-coupled cAMP mechanism as full-length GHRH, with equivalent potency in pituitary cell culture assays.
+The native sequence fidelity makes Sermorelin a useful reference compound for GHRH receptor research where analog modifications are a confounding variable.

 What modifications does Tesamorelin contain?